observablehq/framework/docs/config.md

 An array containing pages and sections.
 If not specified, it defaults to all Markdown files found in the source root in directory listing order.

 Both pages and sections have a **name**, which typically corresponds to the page’s title.
 The name gets displayed in the sidebar.
-A click on the name of a page directs to the corresponding **path** (starting from the root), while a click on the name of a section opens that sections (or closes it if it’s already open).
-Sections must indicate an array of **pages**, and optionally specify whether they are **open** by default (if **open** is not set, it defaults to true; if **open** is false, the section is closed unless the current page belongs to that section).
+Clicking on a page navigates to the corresponding **path**, which should start with a leading slash and be relative to the root; the path can also be specified as a full URL to navigate to an external site.
+Clicking on a section header opens or closes that section.
+Each section must specify an array of **pages**, and optionally whether the section is **open** by default.
+If **open** is not set, it defaults to true.
+If **open** is false, the section is closed unless the current page belongs to that section.

-Here is an example of **pages** specifying two sections:
+For example, here **pages** specifies two sections and a total of four pages:

 ```js run=false
 export default {